singlestore-labs/http-client-generator/README.md

 | JavaScript      | [/js](js)    |
 | PHP             | [/php](php)  |

 All clients have been generated from SingleStore's OpenAPI 3.0 spec using [openapi-generator](https://github.com/OpenAPITools/openapi-generator).

+The [spec](openapi3.yaml) is available in this repo.

-This spec can be downloaded by querying the following REST endpoint on a SingleStore HTTP Proxy Server:
+In an upcoming release, the spec will be downloadable by querying the following REST endpoint on a SingleStore HTTP Proxy Server:

     GET /api/v1/spec